304 North Cardinal St.

 Additionally, having cilantro nearby your tomatoes is perfect if you like to make spicy summer dishes like fresh guacamole and pico di gallo.
 You’ll have your own salsa garden!

 Radishes are a favorite crop of pest insects like flea beetles and may distract them from attacking tomatoes.
-Flea beetles eat the leaves of many vegetable plants (pumpkins, peppers, tomatoes, kale, squash, etc.), but they prefer radishes and will eat the radish leaves instead.
-Radishes can be planted year-round in mild climates or can be planted in late summer where mid-summer temperatures are overly hot.
+Flea beetles eat the leaves of many vegetable plants (pumpkins, peppers, tomatoes, kale, squash, etc.), but they prefer radishes and will eat radish leaves instead.
+Radishes can be planted year-round in mild climates or can be planted in late summer when mid-summer temperatures are overly hot.